jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ***What the TrustProxy iControl LX extension is doing for us***

 Recall our endeavor was to remove the TMOS authentication and role authorization concerns from our orchestration services.
 We required remote TMOS credentials to establish the trusted device group, but once a device has an established trust with our API Services Gateway, we should not need them anymore.
-The trust relationship however requires us to issue iControl REST calls to remote BIG-IPs from the iControl LX framework on the API Services Gateway.
+The trust relationship however requires us to issue the iControl REST calls from the trusted API Services Gateway.

 Our TrustedProxy extension provides the mechanism to issue iControl REST calls from outside the API Service Gateway, but take advantage of the trust relationship it has.
-This is an example of build infrastructure services with the iControl LX extension framework.
+This is an example of building infrastructure services with the iControl LX extension framework.
 It is very powerful.
+Whenever you have some iControl REST process which is either overly complicated or presents a concern which is only associated with F5, we use iControl LX extensions to handle it.

-In this scenario, our ability to take advantage of the work f5 has done to create iControl LX for TMOS has enabled us to remove the need for tenants who wish to make iControl REST calls or API declarations to have TMOS credentials.
+In this scenario, our ability to take advantage of the work f5 has done to create iControl LX for TMOS has enabled us to remove the need for tenants to have TMOS credentials.
 We are no longer *'leaking'* TMOS device credentials to remote users.
-Seeing that some of our API declarations, like AS3, require TMOS Administrator role, this is an important *'separation of concerns'* issue to deal with.
-We can now free our customers to secure access to the API Service Gateway, rather then providing secured access to all remote BIG-IPs.
+Seeing that some of our API declarations, like AS3, require TMOS Administrator role, this is an important *'separation of concerns'* issue for F5 to deal with.
+We can now free our customers to user their own desired tools to secure access to the API Service Gateway, rather then forcing them to have secured access to all remote BIG-IPs.
 This is huge for our ability to integrate into ecosystems.

 **Step 1.
 Make an iControl REST GET request through the TrustedProxy iControl LX Extension to a remote BIG-IP without credentials.**